mostekcm/auth0-editprofile-widget/README.md

 The connection strategy is an object that provides 2 methods:
 - get(): this will return the entire Auth0 user object
+- setUserToken(user_token): this will set the user token to request and update the profile data.
+It is called when the init method is called.
 - patch(data): this will push the entire form data to the server

 You can see the strategies provided by the widget as an example: